StefanoDalMas/NeoVim_config/README.md

 # NeoVim_config
-My personal config for Vim with NVChad
+My personal config for NeoVim.
+The base plugins are provided by [NVChad](https://nvchad.com)

 ## Prerequisites
 - Install NeoVim (`0.9.0` or greater is required)